Ben55565/Lumina/README.md

 - UI components follow Material Design for accessibility and responsiveness.
 - Dynamic text alignment based on post language (LTR/RTL).
 - Error handling and validation built into form components.
+- Tags generating option using keyword extraction with KeyBERT.

 ---